-In August 2005 during a congressional recess, President George W. Bush appointed Bolton to temporarily serve as the U.S. ambassador to the United Nations.
+In August 2005 during a congressional recess, Bush appointed Bolton to temporarily serve as the U.S. ambassador to the United Nations.
 Unable to win confirmation from a majority-Democratic Senate, Bolton resigned in December 2006, when his recess appointment would have expired.

 But Bush praised Bolton's efforts during his 16 months at the U.N.

 "Ambassador Bolton led the successful negotiations that resulted in unanimous Security Council resolutions regarding North Korea's military and nuclear activities.
-He built consensus among our allies on the need for Iran to suspend the enrichment and reprocessing of uranium," Bush said in a statement.
-"His efforts to promote the cause of peace in Darfur [in Sudan] resulted in a peacekeeping commitment by the United Nations.
-He made the case for United Nations reform because he cares about the institution and wants it to become more credible and effective."
+He built consensus among our allies on the need for Iran to suspend the enrichment and reprocessing of uranium," Bush said in a statement at the time.

-ABC News' Cindy Smith contributed to this report.
+ABC News' Elizabeth McLaughlin and Cindy Smith contributed to this report.